curioustorvald/Terrarum-sans-bitmap/CONTRIBUTING.md

 #### Diacritics That Comes Before and After

+When this tag is set, the font compiler will replace this glyph with two extra code points given in the bitmap.

 To implement those, this two extra code points are needed, which are provided in the Unicode's Reference Chart (www.unicode.org/charts/PDF/Uxxxx.pdf) The code points must be "drawn" in the bitmap, in the same manor as a tagging system.
 The zeroth column (x = 0) has the "before" character, the first column (x = 1) has the "after".
 All nineteen pixels (bits) are read by the font, which encompasses U+0000..U+EFFFF

 For working examples, take a note at the bengali sprite sheet.

-NOTES:
-- If the diacritics comes before AND after the glyph (e.g. U+103C), "Align before the glyph" must be set too.
+This tag can be used as a general "replace this with these" directive, as long as you're replacing it into two letters. (e.g. U+0B94; TAMIL LETTER AU, which is a combination of U+0B92 and U+0BD7

+Also note that the font compiler will not "stack" these diacritics.

+#### NOTES
-- If glyphs are right or centre aligned, they must be aligned in the same way inside of the bitmap; the program assumes every variable-width glyphs to have a width of 15, regardless of the tagged width.
+- If glyphs are right or centre aligned, they must be aligned in the same way inside of the bitmap; the font compiler assumes every variable-width glyphs to have a width of 15, regardless of the tagged width.
-- If the diacritic is aligned before the glyph, the diacritic itself is always assumed as left-aligned, as this font will exchange position of said diacritic and the glyph right before it.
+- If the diacritic is aligned before the glyph, the diacritic itself is always assumed as left-aligned, as the font compiler will exchange position of said diacritic and the glyph right before it.

 ![Visual representation of left/right/centre align](alignment_illustration.jpg)